Introduction: Brain Tune E-book

 1-5 Institutions of Control

-Institutions are powerful because they transform indoctrination into authority.
-What begins as a family tradition becomes law, curriculum, and propaganda.
 Children are taught that milk is essential, that meat is strength, and that obedience to authority is survival.
-They are told — through books such as children’s farm stories — that farmed animals are happy to give us their milk, eggs, and flesh, that riding horses is a wholesome outdoor activity, and that visiting zoos is education and fun.
-These lessons are not neutral — they are designed to reproduce domination across generations, embedding exploitation into identity and disguising enslavement as care.
+They are told — through books such as children’s farm stories — that farmed animals are happy to give us their milk, eggs, and flesh, that animal rides are a wholesome outdoor activity, and that visiting zoos is education and fun.
+These lessons are not neutral — they are designed to reproduce domination across generations, embedding enslavement into identity and disguising it as care.

 By presenting animal use as inevitable, institutions silence conscience and reward conformity.
 They disguise violence as nourishment, captivity as education, and obedience as belonging.
 To resist them is to challenge not only culture but authority itself.

-1-6 Zombie Consciousness and Ritualized Consumption
+1-6 Ritualized Consumption

 Rituals are powerful.
 They shape identity and community, yet many conceal cruelty and violence.
 Family meals, polite etiquette, and celebratory banquets mask animal exploitation beneath laughter and warmth.
 Polite etiquette itself becomes a choreography of denial: knives and forks, table manners, and ceremonial phrases like “bon appétit” transform the act of consuming animal flesh, milk, eggs, and honey into a performance of civility.